 If you are unable to log into your account and have already tried resetting your password, unfortunately the system has locked you out for security reasons.
 If this is the case, please wait 15 minutes and then try to reset your password again using the Reset Password link.
 You should then be emailed a link to reset your password, you can use the same password as you used previously.

-If this does is unsuccessful and you can still not long into your account, please email us at email@example.com and we will manually reset your password.
+If this doesn’t work and you still can’t long into your account, please email us at firstname.lastname@example.org and we will manually reset your password.

 In order to make sure you receive your saliva kit and any information regarding future projects it is essential that we hold your up to date information.
 To change any of these, please go to the ‘My Account’ page where your personal details can be updated.